 Garden House hosts an annual hockey festival at Battersea Park.
 Hockey is taught at a variety of venues including Battersea Park, Vauxhall Sports Centre and St Luke’s.

-Girls start to learn the basic skills in Netball from Year 2 and build upon these through to Year 6 in their weekly games sessions and after school clubs throughout the Autumn and Spring Terms.
+Girls start to learn the basic skills in Netball from Junior School and build upon these through to Upper School II in their weekly games sessions and after school clubs throughout the Autumn and Spring Terms.

 All girls will play competitive matches against other schools and also play Inter House matches which help to develop their teamwork, sportsmanship and enjoyment of Netball.
-We use Netball courts in The Royal Hospital, Battersea Park and St Luke’s Courts, Chelsea.
+We use Netball courts in The Royal Hospital, Battersea Park and St Luke’s, Chelsea.

 Rounders is played during the Summer term at Garden House School.

 Throughout the school the children learn a range of co-ordination, spatial awareness and ball skills.
 They also learn the rules of the game.
-There are opportunities for all girls to take part in Inter House matches and matches and tournaments against other schools from year 2 upwards.
+There are opportunities for all girls to take part in Inter House matches and matches and tournaments against other schools from Junior School upwards.
 Rounders is taught at Battersea Park and Vauxhall Sports Centre.

 We cover all tracks events from the 80m, 100m, 200m, 300m, 400m and 800m.
 We give all the children the opportunity to become well practiced in the skills and techniques of all of the track and field events available to them.